EyeSeeTea/dhis2-app-skeleton/README.md

 ## Development

-Copy `.env` to `.env.local` and set the desired DHIS2 instance variables.
+Copy `.env` to `.env.local` and configure DHIS2 instance to use.
 Then start the development server:

 ```
 $ yarn start